 There exists a collection of disjoint colorful components $V_1, \dots , V_h$ of size at least $2$ in $G_T$ if and only if there exists a collection of disjoint colorful components $V'_1, \dots , V'_h$ in $G_T'$, with $|V_i|=|V'_i|$, $1 \leq i \leq h$. \end{lemma} \appendixproof{Lemma~\ref{lem:polykernel}} { \begin{proof} Obviously if there exists a collection of disjoint colorful components $V'_1, \dots , V'_h$ in $G_T'$ of size at least $2$, then then there exists a collection of disjoint colorful components $V_1, \dots , V_h$ in $G_T$ with $|V_i|=|V'_i|$, $1 \leq i \leq h$.

-Consider a colorful component $V_i$ of $G_T'$ of size at least $2$ containing vertex $v \in V_A$.
-We compute a corresponding component $V'_i$ of $G_T$ having the same size of $V'_i$ as follows.
+For the reverse direction, consider a colorful component $V_i$ of $G_T$ of size at least $2$ containing vertex $v \in V_A$.
+We compute a corresponding component $V'_i$ of $G_T'$ having the same size of $V_i$ as follows.
 We add all the internal vertices of $V_i$ to $V'_i$; for each color $c_x$ such that there exists a leaf $u$ in $V_i$ adjacent to $v$ and colored by $c_x$, we add the only vertex of set $C_x(v)$ to $V'_i$.

-By construction, since the components $V_1, \dots V_h$ are colorful, the same property holds for components $V'_1, \dots V'_h$.
+By construction, since the components $V_1, \dots , V_h$ are colorful, the same property holds for components $V'_1, \dots V'_h$.
 Moreover, since components $V_1, \dots V_h$ are disjoint, the same property holds for components $V'_1, \dots V'_h$, as each vertex $v \in V_A$ belongs only to one connected component $V_i$, and since $G_T$ is a tree, the same property holds for each leaf adjacent to $v$. \end{proof} }